OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - If a country/territory is still repatriating citizens from overseas, but otherwise has closed borders, this still counts as a full border closure (4).
 This indicator focuses largely on requirements for foriegn passengers, in the sense that even during “total closure”, countries will still let their citizens cross the border to return home (although may subject them to quarantine).
 - **For subnational (state-level) data:** As international travel is usually an issue for the federal government, subnational governments will rarely implement relevant policies for C8.
 The sorts of state-level activity that would be recorded under C8 include when individual airports proactively screen passengers, or if states created their own mandatory quarantines for international travelers.
 - If country/territory borders are completely closed, but it is because of a civil war, or other non-covid related reasons, this will still be reported as a 4.
 While this is not a covid-specific policy, in practice the border is still closed so we want to best represent the lived reality of people living there, in order to understand the effect this could have on COVID-19.
+- A requirement for a negative PCR test before entering a country is recorded under 1- screening, as all passengers could circumvent the requirement to undergo a two week quarantine by testing negative.
+- C8 refers to incoming international travellers.
+Bans on people travelling internationally due to stay at home requirements are not recorded here.
+- If land borders are closed, but international flights are permitted, then still we record C8 based on whether there is a total ban on entry from some countries, and if not, based on screening or quarantine requirements.
+If residents of the closed border countries could still get on a flight, then this does not constitute a full ban.
+If the policy would prevent *most* people from a certain country from entering, representing a ban on entry from that country, then this could be considered an edge case for recording a 3 - ban on entry from some countries.

 ### E1- Income Support